cranjesh/images-test/TheSoldiersLegacyThorough.md

 His bearing crumbled.
 "Edward was a good man.
 He didn't deserve—" He swallowed hard.
 "Hawthorne said no one would be hurt.
 Just documents to be... examined."

+"Hawthorne knew it was still here," Hanger muttered.
+"I told him I took care of it, but he never really believed me.
+He’s been waiting.
+Watching.
+If he got the key or found another way to open it, he'd have it by now."
+Holmes’s expression darkened.
+"And why wait?"

+Hanger hesitated.
+"Because he doesn't just want the chest gone—he wants what’s inside.
+Whatever Edward found... it’s not just about him, is it?"

+Holmes nodded grimly.
+"No, Mr. Hanger.
+It isn’t."

 "Send Hawthorne a telegram.
 Tell him the chest is secure, but that I'm investigating."

 Hanger nodded slowly, then led me through the shadowed corridors.

+## Chapter 13: Back to the present

 Later that evening, as Holmes finished his account, I examined the damning documents spread across our sitting room table.
 My heart pounded as the full scope became clear.
 "Holmes, this isn't just corruption.
 It's an international conspiracy!"